Connect to SAS xpt Data in DBVisualizer

 Integrate SAS xpt data with visual data analysis tools and data connection wizards in DBVisualizer

-The CData JDBC Driver for SAS xpt implements JDBC standards to provide connectivity to SAS xpt data in applications ranging from business intelligence tools to IDEs.
+The CData JDBC Driver for SASxpt implements JDBC standards to provide connectivity to SAS xpt data in applications ranging from business intelligence tools to IDEs.
 This article shows how to establish a connection to SAS xpt data in DBVisualizer and use the table editor to load SAS xpt data.

 Follow the steps below to use the Driver Manager to provide connectivity to SAS xpt data from DBVisualizer tools.

-1. In DBVisualizer, click Tools -> Driver Manager -> Create a New Driver.
+1. In DBVisualizer, click Tools -> Driver Manager.

 Define the Connection to the JDBC Data Source

-Follow the steps below to save connection properties in the JDBC URL.
+Close the "Driver Manager" and follow the steps below to save connection properties in the JDBC URL.

-2. In the Connection section, set the following options:
+2. In the "Connection" section, set the following options:

 • Database Type: If you selected the wizard option, the database type is automatically detected.
 If you selected the "No Wizard" option, select the Generic or Auto Detect option in the Database Type menu.

-• Driver: Select the driver you just created.
+• Driver Type: Select the driver you just created.

 • Database URL: Enter the full JDBC URL.
 The syntax of the JDBC URL is jdbc:sasxpt: followed by the connection properties in a semicolon-separated list of name-value pairs.